 Walk or Run for Wishes

 BBA Gov partners several student organizations within the Wisconsin School of Business to participate in the Walk or Run for Wishes in September at the Alliant Energy Center in Madison.
 Your participation in this inaugural event will help grant wishes to Wisconsin kids with life-threatening medical conditions through Make-A-Wish Foundation of Wisconsin.
-There were more than 230 wishes in progress in 2011, and together, we can help bring these special wishes to life.

 A wish is a moment of joy, fantasy and laughter in the midst of a much darker time in the lives of children and their families.
 What could be better than knowing your participation will help make these special wishes a reality?